 2.19 Industry and commerce in the borough are characterised by small and medium-sized enterprises (SMEs).
-In addition, creative and cultural businesses and food producers such as microbreweries have flourished over the past 15 years, with a high concentration in the Blackhorse Lane Creative Enterprise Zone.
-Although employment rates for 16-64 age groups is broadly comparable with both London and national averages, the borough has pockets of deprivation, especially where areas are isolated due to poor transport connections.
+In addition, creative and cultural businesses and food producers such as microbreweries have flourished over the past 15 years, with a high concentration in the Blackhorse Lane CEZ.
+Although employment rates for 16-64 age groups is broadly comparable with both London and national averages, the borough has pockets of deprivation, especially where areas are isolated due to poor transport connectivity.